What Is Social Signals? SEO Glossary

 Social signals are the collective engagement metrics that your content receives across social media platforms.
 This includes likes, shares, comments, retweets, pins, upvotes, and any other form of social interaction.
 In the context of SEO, social signals refer to how these engagement metrics may influence search engine rankings.

 The relationship between social signals and SEO has been debated for years.
-While Google has stated that social signals are not a direct ranking factor, the correlation between strong social engagement and higher search rankings is well documented.
+Google has repeatedly stated that social signals are not a direct ranking factor, and the evidence backs that up.
+Google's official "Guide to Google Search ranking systems" lists every named system the algorithm uses, including PageRank and link analysis, BERT, MUM, RankBrain, neural matching, freshness systems, and the reviews system.
+Social engagement metrics such as likes, shares, and follower counts appear nowhere on that list.
+The correlation between strong social engagement and higher search rankings is well documented, but correlation is the operative word, the social activity itself is not what Google measures.

 How Social Signals Relate to SEO